 Statement by the auditor on the corporate governance report

-The Board of Directors is responsible for the corporate governance report for 2019 on pages 70–73 and for its preparation in accordance with the Annual Accounts Act.
+The Board of Directors is responsible for the corporate governance report on pages 74-77 and for its preparation in accordance with the Annual Accounts Act.

-Our examination was conducted in accordance with FAR’s statement RevU 16 The auditor’s examination of the corporate governance report.
+Our examination was conducted in accordance with FAR’s auditing standard RevR 16 The auditor’s examination of the corpo- rate governance report.
 This means that our examination of the corporate governance report is different and substantially less in scope than an audit conducted in accordance with International Standards on Auditing and generally accepted auditing standards in Sweden.
 We believe that the examination has provided us with sufficient basis for our opinions.

 A corporate governance report has been prepared.
-Disclosures in accordance with Chapter 6, Section 6, second paragraph, points 2–6 of the Annual Accounts Act and Chapter 7, Section 31, second paragraph of the same Act are consistent with the annual accounts and consolidated accounts and are in accordance with the Annual Accounts Act.
+Disclosures in accordance with Chapter 6, Section 6, second paragraph, points 2-6 of the Annual Accounts Act and Chapter 7, Section 31, second paragraph of the same Act are consistent with the other parts of the annual accounts and consolidated accounts and are in accordance with the Annual Accounts Act.

 Authorized public accountant